jessechumo/Student-Registration-Form/README.md

 # Student-Registration-Form
-using html5,css,  js
+using html5,css,  js.
-onchange select statements using javascript
+Onchange select statements using javascript